centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Service dependency

-This is a configuration event sent to declare a service dependency.
+This is a configuration event sent when a dependency between services is defined.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">